What is Value Added?

 Cash Value Added (CVA) helps to measure the amount of cash a company generates through its operations.
 CVA gives investors an idea of the company’s ability to generate cash from one financial period to another.

-Ways to do Value Addition for Customers
+Ways to Add Value for Customers

 - Customer’s perspective – To understand what customers from the target market want from the product or service of the company.
 Doing business according to customers’ expectations is something that many businesses miss out or fall short on.